Pork ribs cooked in Dr. Pepper, grilled to perfection, and smothered in BBQ Sauce. These Dr. Pepper ribs are fall off the bone delicious!

 We like to serve our ribs with any of these favorite sides:

 - Roasted Cauliflower

 - Honey Glazed Carrots

 - Grilled Corn On The Cob

 pick your flavor

 What flavor of BBQ sauce should I use?
 This is totally up to you and your preferences!
-We like traditional BBQ Sauce, but Honey BBQ is really delicious as well.
+We like traditional BBQ Sauce, but Honey BBQ is really delicious as well if you like some added sweetness.
 Try some different varieties, and see what you like best.